 Bright ruby with purple, this is a seamless and pristine wine showing intense minerals, sage, thyme, black cherry and black currant with soy sauce and licorice.
 Divinely approachable, it’s WSET Outstanding.

 Glorian seemed sincerely surprised I had read a good portion of those 18,700 links about her, and was even flustered when I asked if she had any Laurel we could purchase.
-As had no Erasmus in the house to sell; we made a beeline for Vinateria Aguilo to get a 2010.
+As she had no Erasmus in the house to sell, we made a beeline to Vinateria Aguilo to get a 2010.